 Every member of the AU Community can access the Care Network by submitting an online form called a Care Report.
 This Care Report is processed by the Office of the Dean of Students and assigned to a DOS representative who then reaches out to the individual to get them connected with resources and support.
 If you recognize signs of distress or observe disruptive behavior, submit an online report to the Care Network (also found on the myAU.american.edu portal under the Life@AU tab).
 The Care Network is accessible to faculty, staff and students.

-Faculty, staff and peers frequently observe signs of students in distress.
-Uncharacteristically disruptive behavior in the classroom or disturbing written communications can be a first sign of trouble.
-You can play an important role by identifying students in distress and helping them to receive the assistance they need.
+Faculty, staff, and peers are often the first to observe signs of distress in students.
+Changes in behavior, appearance, uncharacteristically disruptive behavior in the classroom, or disturbing written communications can be early warning signs of distress and are opportunities to open conversation with the student.
+Conversely, overt reference to self-harm, harm of others, or suicide should be reported immediately to AU Police (202-885-2527).
+You can play an important role by identifying students in distress and helping them receive the assistance they need.

 Distressed behaviors may include:

-- Significant changes in academic performance or changes in activities, work or social activities.
+- Significant changes in academic performance, work, or social activities

-- Acting withdrawn, volatile, tearful or expressing hopelessness.
+- Increasingly withdrawn, volatile, tearful, or expressing hopelessness

-- Acting excessively disruptive in the administrative, teaching or learning environment.
+- Excessively disruptive in the administrative, teaching, or learning environment

-- Difficulty concentrating or carrying on a normal conversation.
+- Difficulty concentrating or carrying on a conversation

-- Is this student's behavior distressingly out of the ordinary?
+- Is this behavior distressingly out of the ordinary?